FSD2848 Sociobarometer 2011

 The dataset is (C) available for research only (including Master's, doctoral and Polytechnic/University of Applied Sciences Master's theses).
 The dataset may not be used for teaching, study (e.g. seminar papers, essays) or other theses (Bachelor's theses or equivalent).

 Study description in other languages

 - No other files available

 - Finnish Federation for Social Welfare and Health (STKL)

-administration, employment services, health services, human resources, local government services, medical centres, online services, organizations, public services, social and welfare policy, social security benefits, social services, social welfare
+administration, employment services, health services, human resources, local government services, medical centres, online services, organizations, public services, social security benefits, social services, social welfare, welfare policy

 This wide-ranging survey charted expert opinion on the welfare of Finnish citizens, and on the present state of welfare services.
 The respondents were managers or management groups of municipal social services offices, municipal health centres (primary health care), employment offices, local offices of the Social Insurance Institution of Finland (Kela), and chairs of municipal social services boards.

 There were separate questionnaires for each organisational sector, with somewhat differing questions for each.